Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Conclusion

-We know that pulsar distances are estimated through various methods, such as, from VLBI \citep{dwnc13,dwnc18} or timing parallaxes \citep{bas16,dcl16}, from dispersion measure values using a model of free electron distribution in the Galaxy (such as NE2001 model \citep{cl02,cl03}), or from objects of known distance with which the pulsar has association (such as Globular Clusters \citep{harris96}).
-However, some methods are more accurate than other.
+We know that pulsar distances are estimated through various methods, including from VLBI \citep{dwnc13,dwnc18} or timing parallaxes \citep{bas16,dcl16}, from dispersion measure values using a model of free electron distribution in the Galaxy (such as the NE2001 model \citep{cl02,cl03}), or from objects of known distance with which the pulsar has an association (such as globular clusters \citep{harris96}).
+However, some methods are more accurate than others.
 Distances estimated from parallax values are generally more accurate than those measured using dispersion measure values.
-For example, the distance estimates for PSRs J0437-4715 and J1909-3744 are fairly accurate (based on timing parallaxes), and for them the percentage change in the $h_{0}^{\rm sd}$ values was found to be -6.8\% and 21.03\% respectively.
-In future, with increase in parallax measurements of more pulsars, their distance estimates will improve and using those estimates along with our formalism will give more realistic values of $h_{0}^{\rm sd}$ for those pulsars.
+For example, the distance estimates for pulsars PSR J0437-4715 and PSR J1909-3744 are fairly accurate (based on timing parallaxes) and, for them, the percentage change in the $h_{0}^{\rm sd}$ values was found to be -4.41\% and 0.24\%, respectively.
+In the future, with the increase in the number of parallax measurements of pulsars, their distance estimates will improve and using those estimates along with our formalism will give more realistic values of $h_{0}^{\rm sd}$ for those pulsars.

+As a future scope of work, our method could turn out to be important for future gravitational wave searches.
+Using GalDynPsr, we got more realistic values of $\dot{f}_{\rm s,int}$, which will improve the phase of the signal, as the phase evolution of the signal is dependent on the spin frequency and its derivatives.
+This may enhance the sensitivity of search pipelines for the continuous gravitational wave signals.